Timeline for the day of the September 11 attacks: Major events

-9:03:00: Flight 175 crashes into the south face of the South Tower (2 WTC) of the World Trade Center, between floors 77 and 85.
+9:03:11: Flight 175 crashes into the south face of the South Tower (2 WTC) of the World Trade Center, between floors 77 and 85.
 All passengers and crew are killed together with an unknown number inside the building.
 Parts of the plane, including the starboard engine, leave the building from its east and north sides, falling to the ground six blocks away.

 9:28: Flight 93 is hijacked above northern Ohio, turning to the southeast.

-9:37:46: Flight 77 crashes into the western side of The Pentagon.
+9:37:46: Flight 77 crashes into the western side of the Pentagon.
 All 58 passengers and crew were killed aboard the aircraft, as well as an additional 125 (including emergency workers) on the ground.
 The crash starts a violent fire.

 9:45: United States airspace is shut down by the Federal Aviation Administration; all operating aircraft are ordered to land at the nearest airport, and international flights are not permitted into the airspace.

 9:57: The passengers aboard Flight 93 begin a revolt, planned by Todd Beamer, Mark Bingham, Tom Burnett, Jeremy Glick, and others, moving against the hijackers in an attempt to take back the plane.

-9:59:00: The South Tower of the World Trade Center collapses, 56 minutes after the impact of Flight 175.
+9:58:59: The South Tower of the World Trade Center collapses, 56 minutes after the impact of Flight 175.
 Impact speed of the plane is considered one of the likely factors of the shorter amount of time between impact and collapse than that of the North Tower.

 10:03:11: Flight 93 is crashed by its hijackers as a result of fighting in the cockpit 80 mi southeast of Pittsburgh in Somerset County, Pennsylvania.
 Later reports indicate that passengers had learned about the World Trade Center and Pentagon crashes and were resisting the hijackers.
 The 9/11 Commission believed that Flight 93's target was either the United States Capitol building or the White House in Washington, D.C. but Khalid Sheikh Mohammed claims that the United States Capitol was the main target.

 10:15: All five stories of the Pentagon on the West side where American 77 crashed collapse due to the fire started by the crash.

 10:28:25: The North Tower of the World Trade Center collapses, 1 hour and 42 minutes after the impact of Flight 11.
 The Marriott Hotel, located at the base of the two towers, is also destroyed.

-5:20:33 p.m.: 7 World Trade Center, a 47-story building, collapses after fires started inside the building.
+5:20:33 p.m.: The 47 story 7 World Trade Center collapses after debris from the collapse of WTC 1 hitting it earlier in the day cause fires that eventually weaken the core columns.